Afbivo/PalmerPenguin-DataPipeline/README.md

 * README.md (this file)
 * Question2PenguinProject.Rmd (the Rmarkdown document)
+* Question2PenguinProject.pdf (the Rmarkdown as a knitted PDF)
 * penguins_raw.csv (the raw palmerpenguins data)
 * penguins_clean.csv (the cleaned palmerpenguins data)
 * LICENCE (the MIT licence is used)